 I also added more chopped walnuts than flour.
 I figured they’d help with the crunchiness and they did!
 Normally I’d say to leave out the nuts if you want, but they’re essential here.
 You could also use pecans instead.
 I just used walnuts because they’re cheaper. :D

-And the entire thing is maple syrup sweetened!
+And the entire crisp is maple syrup sweetened!
 There are only 7 tablespoons of added sweetener in the entire crisp, so make sure to use sweet apples rather than tart.
 The apple part was plenty sweet but the topping was just sweet enough.

 If you want it sweeter, I recommend topping this crisp with the vanilla sauce I posted last week.